CINEMA RED

 Martín Blanco

 Open Screen: Film creates space to dig into process with 3 talented local filmmakers.
-Spanning genre, style and stories, Yasmin Yassin, Martín Blanco and Uzo Ngwu all have deep experience and insight into filmmaking, from ideation to distribution.
+Spanning genre, style and stories, Ajuawak Kapashesit, Martín Blanco and Uzoma Ngwu all have deep experience and insight into filmmaking, from ideation to distribution.
 In one night, all 3 filmmakers will share work samples, present their process and connect with the audience through an open community conversation facilitated by Ryan Stopera.

 Gathering Led by Mamá Papaya: